-NEW YORK, Oct 17 (Reuters) - Two environmental groups said on Monday the giant Indian Point nuclear power plant in New York could be replaced with cleaner, safer energy sources.
+NEW YORK, Oct 17 (Reuters) - Two environmental groups said they will reveal new information about the safety of the giant 2,065-megawatt Indian Point nuclear power plant in New York and discuss some options to replace the plant if it is shut.

-U.S. Nuclear Regulatory Commission (NRC) staff has determined the two Indian Point reactors are safe to run for another 20 years.
+The staff at the U.S. Nuclear Regulatory Commission (NRC) has already determined the two reactors at the nuclear plant are safe to run for another 20 years.

-The New York Independent System Operator (NYISO) has warned the shutdown of Indian Point would leave the city vulnerable to blackouts and other reliability problems.
+The New York Independent System Operator (NYISO), which operates the state’s power grid, has already said the shutdown of Indian Point would leave the city vulnerable to blackouts and other reliability problems.

-New York’s power company, Consolidated Edison , has said the shutdown of Indian Point would boost the already high cost of power in the Big Apple.
+New York’s power company, Consolidated Edison , has warned the shutdown of Indian Point would boost the already high cost of power in the Big Apple.

 Power prices in New York are already among the highest in the nation.
-The average retail price of power in New York is about 15.5 cents per kilowatt hour versus 9.8 cents for the national average, according to federal data.
+The average retail price of power in New York is about 15.5 cents per kilowatt hour versus 9.8 cents for the national average.